Physics of Dipole and Quadrupole Brewster Angles in Thin Films: Conclusion

-We have demonstrated a fundamental analysis of the p-polarized Brewster angle, showing how it arises from the electric dipole response of a medium, with verification in an experiment with a free-standing SiN thin film.
-Our analysis reveals a previously hidden feature of this Brewster angle, the destructive interference of electric and magnetic multipoles is also essential to obtaining a zero reflection minimum.
-This work also highlights how other multipoles, including the magnetic dipole quadrupoles and octupoles may also satisfy the well-known Brewster angle condition.
-These new Brewster angles can support both s- and p-polarized Brewster angles at the same wavelength, a feature not possible in dipole Brewster angles.
+We have demonstrated a fundamental analysis of the Brewster angle in SiN thin films, showing how it arises from the electric dipole response of a medium, as it is traditionally understood with verification in an experiment with a free-standing SiN thin film.
+Our approach reveals a previously hidden feature of the Brewster angle in thin films.
+The destructive interference of electric and magnetic multipoles is essential to obtaining a zero reflection minimum.
+This work also highlights how other multipoles, including the magnetic dipole and electric/magnetic quadrupoles may also satisfy the well-known Brewster angle condition.
+What distinguished the electric dipole Brewster angle from our new magnetic dipole and quadrupole Brewster angles is the destructive interference between remaining multipoles.

-However, they are hidden in the reflection spectra of thin films, as the destructive interference between remaining multipoles is incomplete.
-This provides a possible opportunity for metamaterials to realize these new Brewster angle, as our model and equations are directly applicable to metamaterials, when the substrate and superstrate have the same refractive index.
+The pseudo-Brewster angle which shows a non-zero reflection minimum in p-polarization for lossy materials can also be accounted for with our model.
+The non-zero reflection has been demonstrated to occur due to be a lack of alignment of the electric dipole with the angle of incidence, as well as an angular shift in the destructive interference between magnetic dipole and electric quadrupole terms.
+We find that the extinction coefficient k defines the value of this imaginary part of the fraction in equation 9 and this is shown in Figure S11, section XI.

-The origin of the magnetic response at these optical frequencies where the permeability, $\mu$, is 1 has been a subject of very active research \cite{Man2016,Monticone2017,Monticone2014,Papadakis2018,Li2021}.
-Clearly, there is a strong high frequency magnetic response in our materials as is made clear through the multipole model.
+The origin of the magnetic response at these optical frequencies where the permeability, $\mu$, is 1 has been a subject of very active research \cite{Monticone2014}.
+Clearly, there is a strong high frequency magnetic response in our materials as is made clear through the presence of magnetic multipoles in our work.
 Landau and Lifshitz \cite{Landau1961} developed the argument that spatial dispersion of the refractive index results in a magnetic response and this argument has been expanded on by the work of Agranovich \cite{Agranovich2006}.
 Our thin film SiN sample featuring zero reflection with Fabry Perot and Brewster angle effects is exhibiting such spatial dispersion.
-Like the work of \cite{Li2021}, a magnetic response is demonstrated without the need for metamaterials.
+Like the work of \cite{Li2021}, a magnetic response is demonstrated in thin films.

-The pseudo-Brewster angle which shows a non-zero reflection minimum in p-polarization for lossy materials can also be accounted for with our model.
-The non-zero reflection has been demonstrated to occur due to be a lack of alignment of the electric dipole with angle of incidence, as well as an angular shift in the destructive interference between magnetic dipole and electric quadrupole (see supplementary materials, section 7).